rixx/books.rixx.de/data/reviews/kameron-hurley/the-light-brigade/index.md

   publication_year: '2019'
   spine_color: '#24c0b4'
   tags:
+  - scifi
-  - fantasy
+  - time-travel
   title: The Light Brigade
 plan:
   date_added: '2019-07-15'
+related_books:
+- book: joe-haldeman/the-forever-war
+  text: Very similar apart from the time travel bit.
 review:
   date_read:
   - 2020-05-03
   rating: 2
 ---

 Time-travel military sci-fi that would've been better if it hadn't gone full-throttle on the ideology.
 Also of course has to go with the time-travelling storytelling where everything is neatly wrapped up by time travel, which makes the whole thing uncomfortably predictable.